There's a change brewing in people's attitudes to their food sources.

 Yet, a recent study from 2016 contradicts this belief.
 This study published in the peer-reviewed Journal of Human Nutrition found no evidence that vegans were deficient in either.

-It is recommended that those looking to opt-out of meat should eat a variety of protein-rich alternatives such as nuts, seeds, whole grains, beans, split peas, and soy products.
+It is recommended that those looking to opt-out of meat should eat a variety of protein-rich alternatives such as nuts, seeds, whole grains, beans, split peas, and soy products like we have outlined, here.

 Likewise, those that reduce carbohydrates to control their weight are missing out on our body's preferred fuel, which mainly comes from plant sources such as vegetables, fruits, and whole grains, not animal products.